supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 ### Review
  In this lab, you have completed the following:
-   - Created a Group
+   - Created a Group in Microsoft Entra ID
    - Applied Microsoft Defender XDR for Office 365 preset security policies
    - Prepared the Microsoft Defender XDR workspace

-## You have successfully completed the lab
+## You have successfully completed the lab.